Conference Logo ProgramMaster Logo

 Scope This symposium gives a platform for scientists, engineers, and researchers to disseminate their latest theoretical and applied research results on the mechanical behavior of multi-principal element alloys (MPEAs).

-BACKGROUND AND RATIONALE: MPEAs, which are alloys comprising multiple primary elements, can be composed of either face-centered-cubic (FCC), body-center-cubic (BCC), or hexagonal-close-packed (HCP) solid-solution phases.
-These materials have been reported to exhibit attractive properties, including excellent corrosion resistance, high irradiation resistance, good strength and ductility, and high fatigue/wear resistance.
-These desirable aspects therefore make MPEAs potential candidates for several applications, including those in the nuclear, aerospace, and automotive industries.
+MPEAs, which are alloys comprising multiple primary elements, can be composed of either face-centered-cubic (FCC), body-center-cubic (BCC), or hexagonal-close-packed (HCP) solid-solution phases.
+These materials have been reported to exhibit attractive properties including excellent corrosion resistance, high irradiation resistance, good strength and ductility, and high fatigue/wear resistance.
+These desirable aspects therefore make MPEAs potential candidates for several applications including those in the nuclear, aerospace, and automotive industries.

 Topics of interest include, but are not limited to:

-(1) Innovative approaches to computational modeling and simulation, including CALculation of PHAse Diagrams modeling, molecular dynamics and Monte Carlo methods, finite-element techniques, density functional theory, integrated computational materials engineering, and machine-learning methods
+(1) Innovative approaches to computational modeling and simulation of complex microstructures, including CALculation of PHAse Diagrams modeling, molecular dynamics and Monte Carlo methods, finite-element techniques, density functional theory, integrated computational materials engineering, and machine learning methods

-(3) State-of-the-art methods to investigate serrated deformation, hardness, creep, hardness, wear, and fatigue mechanical behavior
+(3) State-of-the-art methods to investigate mechanical behavior phenomena such as serrated deformation, hardness, creep, and wear behavior

-(5) Methods of microstructural modification, such as hierarchical structuring, which alters the mechanical behavior and physical properties of materials
+(4) Methods of microstructural modification, such as hierarchical structuring, which alters the mechanical behavior and physical properties of a material

 Abstracts Due 07/01/2025